SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs-pcf/solace-workshop-scs-pcf.md

 ![story_section5_g2](images/story_section5_g2.png)

-Positive
+> aside positive
-: Notice that the publisher (Source) application did not need to be modified in order for another consumer (Sink) application to receive the stream of tweets.
+> Notice that the publisher (Source) application did not need to be modified in order for another consumer (Sink) application to receive the stream of tweets.
 There are two takeaways here:
 1: The publish-subscribe paradigm allows for the publisher to send data once and not care whether 0,1,2 or 100 applications are subscribed on the other end.
 It just send the data and moves on.
 2: Developing event driven applications allows for decoupling of your sending and receiving applications.
 This powerful concept allowed our company to add new functionality without touching our already operational applications.